Zebra: Conservation

-As of 2016–2019, the IUCN Red List of mammals lists the Grévy's zebra as endangered, the mountain zebra as vulnerable and the plains zebra as near-threatened.
+As of 2016–2019, the IUCN Red List of mammals lists Grévy's zebra as endangered, the mountain zebra as vulnerable and the plains zebra as near-threatened.
 Grévy's zebra populations are estimated at less than 2,000 mature individuals, but they are stable.
 Mountain zebras number near 35,000 individuals and their population appears to be increasing.
 Plains zebra are estimated to number 150,000–250,000 with a decreasing population trend.
 Human intervention has fragmented zebra ranges and populations.
 Zebras are threatened by hunting for their hide and meat, and habitat destruction.
 They also compete with livestock and have their travelling routes obstruct by fences.
 Civil wars in some countries have also caused declines in zebra populations.
 By the early 20th century, zebra skins were being used to make rugs and chairs.
 In the 21st century, zebras may be taken by trophy hunters as zebra skin rugs sell for $1,000 to $2,000.
 Trophy hunting was rare among African peoples though the San were known to hunt zebra for meat.

 The quagga (E. quagga quagga) population was hunted by early Dutch settlers and later by Afrikaners to provide meat or for their skins.
 The skins were traded or used locally.
 The quagga was probably vulnerable to extinction due to its restricted range, and because they were easy to find in large groups.
 The last known wild quagga died in 1878.
 The last captive quagga, a female in Amsterdam's Natura Artis Magistra zoo, lived there from 9 May 1867 until it died on 12 August 1883.
 The Cape mountain zebra, a subspecies of mountain zebra, nearly went extinct due to hunting and habitat destruction, with less than 50 individuals left by the 1950s.
 Protections from South African National Parks allowed the population to rise to 2,600 by the 2010s.

 Zebras can be found in numerous protected areas.
-Important areas for the Grévy's zebra include Yabelo Wildlife Sanctuary and Chelbi Sanctuary in Ethiopia and Buffalo Springs, Samburu and Shaba National Reserves in Kenya.
-The plains zebra inhabitats the Serengeti National Park in Tanzania, Tsavo and Masai Mara in Kenya, Hwange National Park in Zimbabwe, Etosha National Park in Namibia, and Kruger National Park in South Africa.
+Important areas for Grévy's zebra include Yabelo Wildlife Sanctuary and Chelbi Sanctuary in Ethiopia and Buffalo Springs, Samburu and Shaba National Reserves in Kenya.
+The plains zebra inhabits the Serengeti National Park in Tanzania, Tsavo and Masai Mara in Kenya, Hwange National Park in Zimbabwe, Etosha National Park in Namibia, and Kruger National Park in South Africa.
 Mountain zebras are protected in Mountain Zebra National Park, Karoo National Park and Goegap Nature Reserve in South Africa as well as Etosha and Namib-Naukluft Park in Namibia.